 The highlight of The Old Town is the Kotor walls hike up to the top of the fortress high up on the hillside above, with amazing views over the town and bay below.

-We decided to do the Kotor walls hike in the early evening, for one thing to avoid doing what is clearly a strenuous climb in the near 40-degree heat of the mid-summer sun but also so we could see the dramatic sunset from the fortress at the top.
+We decided to do the Kotor walls hike in the early evening, for one thing to avoid doing what is clearly a strenuous climb in the heat of the mid-summer sun but also so we could see the dramatic sunset from the fortress at the top.

 The tourist information point at the entrance to the Old Town will point you in the direction of the start of the hike, which is at the back of the Old Town and which you have to pay £3 to access (money very well spent by the way).